 Note that the Washington State Department of Revenue cannot extend a deadline for filing with the Board of Tax Appeals.

 See Spieker Properties v King County Assessor, Docket No. 50119 (1996).

 If you feel the Board of Equalization did not have the authority, or otherwise incorrectly rejected your appeal, you may file an “Other County Action” appeal with the State Board within 30 days of the date the Board of Equalization rejected your appeal.
-The State Board will not rule on the value of your appeal, but only on whether the County Board’s action was correct.
+The State Board will not rule on the value of your property, but only on whether the Board of Equalization’s action was correct.

 Your hearing at the State Board is new (de novo), which means that the State Board will arrive at its own determination of the market value of your property.
 You will have to prove to the State Board that the original assessed value of your property is incorrect.
-The State Board may agree with the Board of Equalization and set the same value, or disagree and set a value that is lower or even higher than the Board of Equalization’s value.
-In other words, you may lose any gains you achieved at the Board of Equalization level.
-However, the State Board cannot set a value higher than the original assessed value of your property.
+The State Board may agree with the Board of Equalization value, or agree with you and find a value lower than found by the Board of Equalization.
+But the State Board could also find that the Assessor’s original value was correct, and you would lose the gains you achieved at the Board of Equalization level.

 Appeal forms are located at our Forms and Publications page.
 County Assessors or Boards of Equalization may also have forms available.
 Forms must include all items required under WAC 456-10-310 (informal appeal).